 2. L (phase) to the AC input of KS 5200PS

 Mobile power sources are built as an IT system with isolated active conductors.
 The neutral conductor of the backup generator must be grounded at the switch behind the power plug.
-The switch switches the AC input of KS 5200PS between the public power grid (TT or TN) and the backup generator (TN), so that the power supply in the building is carried out in accordance with the rules with a grounded neutral conductor, and the distribution (this especially applies to protective disconnection devices) functions correctly.
+The switch switches the AC input of KS 5200PS between the public power grid (TT or TN) and the backup generator (TN) so that the power supply in the building is carried out in accordance with the rules with a grounded neutral conductor, and the distribution (this is especially important for protective disconnection devices) functions correctly.

-If an external AC power source with acceptable voltage parameters is available, KS 5200PS switches the power of consumers to this source, including the neutral, and therefore the neutral conductor of such a source must be grounded before the AC input of the station.
-The neutral from the external grid enters the house already grounded.
+If an external AC power source with acceptablevoltage parameters is available, KS 5200PS switches the power of consumers to this source, including the neutral, and therefore the neutral conductor of such a source must be grounded before the AC input of the station.
+The neutral from the external network enters the house already grounded.
 The neutral of the backup generator must be grounded by connecting it to the grounding of the house.

 The generator remains an IT system but becomes part of the TN system as soon as it is connected to the power plug (for example, on the external wall of the house).